 Abbotsford October Events

-Abbotsford Farm and Country Market – Every Saturday, September – October 26th, 2024
+Abbotsford Farm and Country Market – Every Saturday, September – October 26th, 2026

 Pick up locally grown and produced products from Abbotsford farmers and artisans.
 The market is Abbotsford’s longest running market.
 All vendors are vetted, meaning the market showcases the best on the area.
 Location: Jubilee Park, 2552 McCallum Road.
 9 a.m. – Noon.

-Taves Family Farms Applebarn, Pumpkin Patch and Corn Maze – 2025
+Taves Family Farms Applebarn, Pumpkin Patch and Corn Maze – 2026

-Activities: Pumpkin Patch, U-Pick apples, slides, zipline, bee hive viewing, cider press demonstrations, petting barn, three corn mazes (Mystery Maze, Corn Quest Maze, and the kiddie maze), pedal carts, hay rides, playground, Jumping Pillow and Pumpkin Pillow, Bunny Town and Farmville.
+Activities: Pumpkin Patch, U-Pick apples, slides, zipline, beehive viewing, cider press demonstrations, petting barn, three corn mazes (Mystery Maze, Corn Quest Maze, and the kiddie maze), pedal carts, hay rides, playground, Jumping Pillow and Pumpkin Pillow, Bunny Town and Farmville.
 Pick up a locally-grown pumpkin.
 See the video from our visit.

 Check out our last visit to Taves Family Farms Applebarn.